What is ADHD?

 - Combination ADHD

-ADHD symptoms vary from one patient to the next and also depend on their age.
+ADHD symptoms vary from one person to the next and also depend on their age.
 The following are some of the symptoms that can present with the three types of ADHD in adults.

-Symptoms of Inattention ADHD (Formerly Known as ADD Symptoms)
+ADHD Symptoms of Inattention and Distraction (Formerly Known as ADD Symptoms)

 - Brief attention span, even with preferred tasks or hobbies